 For the foreground I chose to leave it washed out.
 It’s not very interesting, so I wanted to leave it more artistic and painterly.
 Remember-not everything has to be fully detailed or even painted.
 Sometimes what you leave out can be just as important to the piece as a whole!

 I thought my painting was finished at this step.
 I got done with it one night, and was pretty happy with it.
 The next day I looked over it and felt something was missing.
 After I scanned it into the computer I really felt something was missing-it seriously did look better in real life!

 I thought about adding some lines on top of it, although I was afraid it might ruin the painting.
 I took the chance anyway however…and I was definitely happy I did!

 The black fine tipped pen lines added the structure the piece needed to hold it together and really make it stand out and say, “it’s complete”.
 As you can see I didn’t draw lines over everything, just the important parts and places I felt needed it.
-You don’t have to draw every rock, every leave, every branch, etc… Just draw enough to be a suggestion of what’s there and what’s important.
+You don’t have to draw every rock, every leave, every branch and blade of grass, etc… Just draw enough to be a suggestion of what’s there and what’s important.